The Role of Fuel Duty in Fleet Costs and How to Manage It Effectively

 It's an important variable in your fleet's operational cost, especially in a time when fuel prices are rising, but what exactly is fuel duty?
-How does it affect your fleet in 2023?
+How does it affect your fleet today?
 And most importantly, how can you manage it effectively to prevent it from draining your resources?

 In this blog post, we're going to take a deep dive into the world of fuel duty and share some practical ways to help you keep your fuel costs under control.